On this page

 Can a school enrol international students?

-If the school is a signatory to the Tertiary and International Learners Code of Practice, and the board of trustees has a vacant place and makes an offer of place, the school can enrol an international student.
+If the school is a signatory to the Tertiary and International Learners Code of Practice, and the board has a vacant place and makes an offer of place, the school can enrol an international student.

 Does a school have to make an offer of place to all potential international fee paying students?